rsteinbach61/rsteinbach61.github.io/_posts/2019-04-08-using_mapdispatchtoprops_object_shorthand.markdown

 ```

-As long as my actions return objects, I can simplify to:
+As long as my action creators return objects, I can simplify to:
 ```
 export default connect(mapStateToProps, {getRoom, addRoom, removeRoom} ) (RoomsContainer)